About CAM

 Some Climate Action Moreland members at the St Kilda Human Sign which read 'Our Future is in Our Hands.'

-• To provide community education and awareness on climate change and what we can do about it on individual, local and national levels
+- To provide community education and awareness on climate change and what we can do about it on individual, local, national and even international levels

 Our organisation

-Climate Action Moreland are just regular people from Brunswick, Coburg, Fawkner and Glenroy – wanting action on climate change.
+Climate Action Merribek are just regular people from Brunswick, Coburg, Fawkner, Pascoe Vale and Glenroy – wanting action on climate change.
 We’re a non-profit group that is community based and not affiliated with any political party.
-We have biweekly meetings to which any member of the community is welcome to attend.
+We have monthly meetings to which any member of the community is welcome to attend.
 The group has a non-hierarchical structure, and decisions are reached democratically.

 Working with communities

-We have developed strategic partnerships with many of Melbourne’s climate action groups including Yarra, Darrabin and Bayside to name but a few, and have good community bonds with both Friends of the Earth and The Wilderness Society.
+We have developed strategic partnerships with many of Melbourne’s climate action groups including Yarra, Darebin and Bayside to name but a few, and have good community bonds with both Friends of the Earth and The Wilderness Society.
 To date, we have hosted several community events and talks on climate change, with more to come.
-And we are developing an extensive community outreach program within Moreland & Brunswick, connecting with community groups and individuals to educate, inform and work together to form sustainable solutions.
+And we are developing an extensive community outreach program within Merri-bek, connecting with community groups and individuals to educate, inform and work together to form sustainable solutions.

 > Click here to see all the most recent CAM news